fpaul787/CAP-Project/readme.txt

-Run 'npm i' in main directory, and client folder as well to install dependencies.
+To run backend and frontend: "npm run dev"
-Run 'npm run dev' in main directory to launch backend/front end concurrently.
+To install dependencies: "npm run client-install"